Adrenal Cancer: Symptoms, Stages, Information

+Alternate names: Adrenal Carcinoma, Adrenocortical Carcinoma, Adrenocortical Cancer, Cancer of the Adrenal Cortex, Carcinoma of the Adrenal Cortex.
 Adrenal Cancer forms in the outer tissue layer of the adrenal gland.
 Adrenocortical Carcinoma is also called Cancer of the Adrenal Cortex.

+A tumor of the adrenal cortex may be functioning (producing excess hormones) or non-functioning (not producing hormones).
 Individuals with the hereditary diseases LiFraumeni Syndrome, Beckwith-Wiedemann Syndrome, and Carney Complex are at risk for Adrenal Cancer.

 The following may be used to diagnose the disease:

+Adrenocortical carcinoma can recur (come back) after it has been treated.
 The 5-year survival rate for inoperable or unresectable tumors is less than 10%.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.